Blog ComparisonsHelp Scout vs Intercom: 2026 Head-to-Head Comparison

 Help Scout integrates with over 100 tools, including Shopify, Jira, Stripe, and Slack, and offers an open API for custom connections.
 It covers the main business systems most support teams rely on.

-Intercom has more than 450 integrations, with strong coverage for social and mobile messaging - including WhatsApp, Instagram DMs, and SMS.
-This makes it well-suited for teams that want to centralize all customer communication in one place.
+Intercom has more than 450 integrations, with strong coverage for social and mobile messaging, and it still edges ahead on native SMS and phone support.
+This makes it well-suited for teams that want to centralize every customer communication channel in one place.

 Help Scout is enough if you rely mainly on standard SaaS tools for support.
 Intercom is better if you need native social messaging integrations and a broader integration ecosystem.